mineiros-io/terraform-google-composer/README.md

 ## Module Features

 A [Terraform] base module for creating a `terraform-google-composer`.
-Composer is a managed Apache Airflow
+Google Cloud Composer is a fully managed workflow orchestration service built on Apache Airflow.

 ## Composer Versions